Wolfram Computation Meets Knowledge

 By: Henry C. Foley

 In publisher Elsevier’s own words, Introduction to Chemical Engineering Analysis Using Mathematica: For Chemists, Biotechnologists and Materials Scientists discusses “the core concepts of chemical engineering, ranging from the conservation of mass and energy to chemical kinetics.”
-The textbook is a perfect example of making complicated ideas accessible with technology and is sure to be an entry point for anyone looking to get started with chemical engineering.
+The textbook is a perfect example of making complicated ideas accessible with technology, and is sure to be an entry point for anyone looking to get started with chemical engineering.

-Introduction to Chemical Engineering Analysis Using Mathematica
+"Introduction to Chemical Engineering Analysis Using Mathematica: For Chemists, Biotechnologists and Materials Scientists"

 Wolfram U—Wolfram Notebooks for Chemistry Research

-Wolfram U’s hour-long video course Wolfram Notebooks for Chemistry Research, presented by Jason Biggs from the Wolfram|Alpha Chemistry Team, offers an intermediate look into Wolfram applications for analytical, biochemical, physical, organic and inorganic chemistry.
-The course specifically looks into functions for accessing curated chemical data, creating molecule objects and visualizing and computing with molecular structures.
+Wolfram U’s hourlong video course Wolfram Notebooks for Chemistry Research, presented by Jason Biggs from the Wolfram|Alpha Chemistry Team, offers an intermediate look into Wolfram applications for analytical, biochemical, physical, organic and inorganic chemistry.
+The course specifically looks into functions for accessing curated chemical data, creating molecule objects, and visualizing and computing with molecular structures.

-Level 3—Computational Chemistry Research
+Level 3—Chemical Computing Research

 Wolfram Function Repository

-The Wolfram Function Repository contains many advanced functions for those looking to take their Wolfram and chemistry projects to the next level.
+The Wolfram Function Repository contains many advanced functions for those looking to take their Wolfram and chemistry projects to the next level:

 Wolfram Language Paclet Repository